| |

 const size_t N = 100; typedef Particles<> particle_type; particle_type particles(N); std::default_random_engine g; std::shuffle(particles.begin(), particles.end(), g);

-This will create a set of particles that each have a unique id between 0
+This will create a set of particles that each have a unique id between 0 and N-1 (but their

 positions in the vector particles